 - If your child has decided to do homework right after school, be certain to provide a healthy high protein snack first (peanut butter crackers, cheese stick and apples).
 You may even consider having this snack ready for the car ride home.

 - If you cannot offer a choice in the time of day homework is completed, then find another choice your child can make.
 For example, you could allow your child to decide what space they use, or what snack they will have to accompany homework completion.
 Adding some level of choice to the process will prevent power struggles and help your child take ownership.

 - Set up a space.
 Take some time to determine a consistent space for homework completion.
 You may look for

 - a well-lit location (or get a task lamp to light up a preferred spot);

 - close proximity to your family’s living space or kitchen (wherever you’ll typically be so that you are never far to offer support); and

 - a hard work surface that can get dirty.
 (Your child may need to color with markers, use glue sticks, cut, and more.
 Make sure your surface is durable.)

 - Work with your child to get the homework space ready.
 You’ll want to set up the space with:

-- School supplies including loose leaf paper, crayons, glue sticks, scissors, pencils, pencil sharpeners, a children’s dictionary, and any other items you anticipate they might need.
+- School supplies: loose leaf paper, crayons, glue sticks, scissors, pencils, pencil sharpener, a children’s dictionary, and any other items you anticipate they might need.

 - No clutter.
 In fact, a disorganized environment can distract from a child’s focus.
 So eliminate clutter, organize tools, and only have the essentials at hand.
 Invest in a few supply holders to keep tools neat and ready.